Fun With Very Large Numbers: More Examples With Denominators in Arithmetic Progressions

 where $x_0$ is some number between 0 and $M$, inclusive.
 Note that this gives us an approximation to the sum of the first $M+1$ terms (not $M$ terms) of the series.

 A naive approach would be to apply Euler-Maclaurin summation to the function $f(x) = 1/(mx + 1)$.
 Then the derivative of order $(2J+2)$ of $f(x)$ will be of the form $C/(mx + 1)^{2J+3}$.
 The error term $R$ achieves its maximum value over $[0, M]$ at $x = 0$.
 This maximum value is not necessarily small.
-Often, it is too large for the formula to be useful.
+Often, $R$ is too large for \eqref{E:EulerMac} to be useful.

 For example, when we apply the Euler-Maclaurin formula with $J = 1$ to $f(x) = 1/(2x + 1)$, we get

 with an error term of

 However, watch what happens if we separately compute the sum of the first 100 terms of the series